IGS/gEAR/systemd/README.md

 ## Reboot-persisting start

-To start a service that persists during a reboot, run `sudo systemctl enable <service_filename>`
+To start a service that persists during a reboot, run `sudo systemctl enable <service_filename>`.
+After enabling, you will still need to run the `systemctl start` command to start on this boot session.

 ## Notes